4 Areas of Self-Care to Create Holistic Wellness

 Don’t worry, we aren’t going to go deep in medical theory of self-care here!
 We save theory for holistic practitioners, who want to enroll in our Certification Course!

-We just love to shed some light on the history of these concepts in wellness, and relate them to our every day modern lives!
-With all of the stress, processed foods, toxic environment, and immune system challenges, we think self care definitely has a place in our day to day lives!
+We just love to shed some light on the history of these concepts in wellness and relate them to our everyday modern lives!
+With all of the stress, processed foods, toxic environment, and immune system challenges, we think self-care definitely has a place in our day-to-day lives!

 Do We Really Need Self-Care?